thasmin/bcplanner/README.md

 - Visual rankings from SS to F tier
 - Click any cat for detailed information

+## Roadmap
+- Improve game data source.
+Right now it uses weekly drops from battle-cats-rolls project
+- Add the event's uber pool name (like Elemental Pixies)
+- Improve the planner to consolidate the same cats from different events
+- Improve the planner so it produces a list of steps of when to use rare tickets and cat food for different events
+- Add stats to the cat popup dialog
+- More filters to the Dictionary
+- Figure out your seed based on rolls
+- Better explanation of how things work and how to switch tracks
+- Dark mode
+- Better mobile responsiveness
+- Track which cats you already have
+- Cat comparison tool
+- Platinum/Legend ticket helper
+- Sharing

 ## How It Works

 The Battle Cats uses a deterministic **XORShift32** random number generator for its gacha system.
 This means that if you know your seed, you can predict every future roll with 100% accuracy.